 The summit had presentations on the country progress on the implementation of the Malabo Declaration (Progress, challenges, lessons learnt and recommendations).
 Key analysis and findings on Public Investment in agriculture were presented from the five EAC Member Countries.
 The meeting so as to build momentum for collective action on public financing for agriculture within the east African region discussed East African farmers' budget statement.
 To achieve this, ESAFF expertise on mobilizing and soliciting farmer's views to get their priorities came handy.
 The body partnered Actionaid International and ActionAid Tanzania as well as National Small Scale Farmers Forum from Uganda, Tanzania, Kenya, Burundi and Rwanda alongside other Agricultural and budget related CSOs to analyse the East Africa Member states Agriculture Budgets financing.
 The analysis generate recommendations on what could be done to ensure the region consistently move towards realisation of the Malabo Declaration including the allocation of 10% to the agriculture sector annually, enhance monitoring and mutual accountability in the implementation of the Malabo.
-The recommendations were used by the farmers, media and CSOs in the EAC region to engage their Members of Parliaments and relevant sector ministries (Finance, Agriculture, Local government, Livestock, fisheries and Trade) to improve their budgets to fit the demand of smallholder farmers within the new CAADP Result framework.
+The recommendations were used by the farmers, media and CSOs relevant sector ministries (Finance, Agriculture, Local government, Livestock, fisheries and Trade) to improve their budgets to fit the demand of smallholder farmers within the new CAADP Result framework.